 Mapping My Life: Telling My Story with Google Maps

 Social media tools, through their algorithms and big data, often control the way our story is told to others.
 Some people see our posts, some don’t.
 Some people tag us and others don’t.
-But social media platforms not the only ways we can create and tell our stories.
+But social media platforms are not the only ways we can create and tell our stories.
 Google Maps offers a chance to create a personalized map of your life that let’s you tell your story in the words, images, and places that are important to you.
 Students will learn to create a new and different kind of digital story using digital maps.

 Real Girls and Boys: Barbies, Action Figures and Play